sethayers90/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 0: June 10, 2017
+### Day 0: Febuary 13, 2021

-**Today's Progress**: Worked through FreeCodeCamp's JavaScript section
+**Today's Progress**: Worked through App Acacdemy Open curriculum

-**Thoughts:** Since I've decided to "change" the rules slightly for awhile I'm counting working through the examples and challenges in the FreeCodeCamp curriculum
+**Thoughts:** Decided to go through another "bootcamp" to strengthen my programming skills.
+Starting with the basics, we learned about basic number operators and minipulating strings.
+Very minimal code writing, it was mostly just writing simple "puts" statments to with what was learned.